RafaelGallo/Neural-Network-Convolutional-Pneumonia-X/README.md

 ## 📌 Overview

-This project leverages **Convolutional Neural Networks (CNNs)** to automatically classify chest X-ray images as either **Normal** or **Pneumonia**.
-It aims to assist radiologists with an AI-driven diagnostic tool using powerful deep learning models — trained and evaluated on a balanced version of the well-known **Chest X-Ray Images (Pneumonia)** dataset.
+This project leverages state-of-the-art **Convolutional Neural Networks (CNNs)** to automatically classify **chest X-ray images** into two categories: **Normal** (healthy lungs) and **Pneumonia** (lung opacity detected).
+It is designed as an **AI-powered diagnostic support system** to assist radiologists and healthcare professionals by improving **diagnostic accuracy**, **reducing interpretation time**, and supporting early detection efforts.

+To achieve this, we applied both **custom CNN architectures** and **pretrained deep learning models** including:

+* 🔹 **VGG16**
+* 🔹 **ResNet50**
+* 🔹 **InceptionV3**
+* 🔹 A custom **Sequential CNN**

+All models utilize **ImageNet-based transfer learning** where applicable, and were trained on a **carefully restructured version of Paul Mooney’s Chest X-Ray Pneumonia dataset** to ensure balanced and fair evaluation across both classes.

+This project integrates all critical aspects of deep learning in medical imaging:

+* ✅ End-to-end image preprocessing
+* ✅ Data augmentation
+* ✅ Class balancing
+* ✅ Model training with callbacks
+* ✅ Performance evaluation with accuracy, precision, recall, F1-score, AUC
+* ✅ Visualization tools including loss curves, confusion matrix, and prediction subplots

+By combining domain knowledge with modern deep learning practices, the resulting models have the potential to:

+* Enhance radiological workflows
+* Improve diagnosis in low-resource settings
+* Serve as a foundation for more complex medical imaging applications (e.g., multi-class classification or severity grading)

 ## 🏗️ Models Used